Đorđe Balašević

 Đorđe Balašević (Ђорђе Балашевић; 11 May 1953 – 19 February 2021) was a Serbian singer and songwriter, writer, poet and director.
 He began his career in the late 1970s as a member of the band Rani Mraz, transitioning after two albums to a solo career.
 He first gained mainstream prominence for writing Rani Mraz's hit "Računajte na nas" (Count on Us), which was often described as the anthem of a generation.
 Noted for his vivid lyricism and poetry, Balašević was also known for weaving political commentary into his songs and live performances.

 Broadly supportive of South Slavic unity in the late 1970s and early 1980s, in the lead up to the Yugoslav wars he began to criticise the authorities.
 During the Yugoslav wars, he became a prominent anti-war voice in the region, thanks to which he also became a UNHCR Goodwill Ambassador.
 Balašević was the first Serbian act to perform in Sarajevo following the siege of Sarajevo.
 Balašević became one of the most prominent critics of Slobodan Milošević's regime, at considerable personal risk.
 Balašević was a prolific singer and writer, he recorded 14 albums and wrote 8 books during his career and has been characterised by media and commentators as a "musical legend" and author of many "evergreen hits".

-Early biography
+Early life

 Balašević was born to a Serbian father Jovan, and mother Veronika Dolenec, half Hungarian and a half Croatian from Rasinja near Koprivnica, Croatia.
 He had a sister Jasna.
 His grandfather's surname was Balaš, but during World War II his grandfather changed it to Balašević in fear of being Magyarized.

 The young Balašević grew up on Jovan Cvijić street in Novi Sad, in the same house where he lived until his death.
 He started writing poetry in primary school.
 He left Svetozar Marković Gymnasium in his third year, but managed to get a high school diploma as a correspondence student and passed the preliminary exam for geography at the Faculty of Sciences, University of Novi Sad.
 He never graduated from university, instead deciding to pursue a music career, and in 1977 he joined the band Žetva.